BenAltshuler/MechaCar_Statistical_Analysis/README.md

 Mileage and suspension optimization are critical design considerations for any automotive manufacturer.
 Another factor that consumers will consider is reliability.

-- Metric: average cost of maintenance on the vehicle over its first five years?
+- Metric: average cost of maintenance on the model over its first five years

 - Hypotheses
     - Null: Average maintenance cost is ~ equal to MechaCar's competition